ucla/lti-media-resources/README.md

 2. Under Network, copy and paste the Public IP
 3. Go to the External Tool Configuration on CCLE
 4. Copy and paste the IP with the port for Tool URL, Initiate login URL, and Redirection URI(s)
-   - It will be of the form `http://<Public IP>`
+   - It will be of the form `http://<Public IP>:8080`
 5. To avoid CORS issues, switch Default launch container to New Window
 6. Save changes

 ### Updating ECS when deploying newer version of app

-1. Push the new image to the repository (these can be found under "View push commands" in the AWS ECR repo)
+1. Push the new image to the repository
-   1. Retrieve login token - `aws ecr get-login-password --region us-west-2 | docker login --username AWS --password-stdin <AccountId>.dkr.ecr.us-west-2.amazonaws.com`
-   2. Build image - `docker-compose build`
-   3. Tag and Push Image - `docker-compose push`
-      - This will tag and push from the image field listed in the Docker Compose file
-2. Update the cluster service to use the new image - `aws ecs update-service --cluster <Cluster Name> --service <Service Name> --force-new-deployment`
-3. If Auto-Assign IP is on, the Public IP will be changed and need to be updated in the CCLE tool settings

-The Cluster will stop the old task once the newer version is up and running.

-This can also be done manually in the AWS console if the new image has a different tag.

-1. Click on the task definition
+2. Click on the task definition
-2. Click on Create new revision
+3. Click on Create new revision
-3. Update the container defintion with the new image tag
+4. Update the container defintion with the new image
+   - will not need to be changed if the image is tagged the same
-4. Update the task defintion revision
+5. Update the task defintion revision
-5. Go to the ECS Cluster
+6. Go to the ECS Cluster
-6. Click on the Service and hit Update
+7. Click on the Service and hit Update
-7. Choose the latest revision for the task defintion
+8. Choose the latest revision for the task defintion

 The Service will now have the latest image of the app.
 The previous task will need to be stopped.

-### Deploying to Different Environments

-There are AWS ECS enviroments for PROD, STAGE, and TEST.

-Use the deploy script `./deploy.sh --id=<AWS_ACCOUNT_ID> --env=<PROD|STAGE|TEST>` to push the latest image to the respective environment.

-NOTE: the DB_URL field in the .env must be commented out.